wustl-data/wustl-data.github.io/docs/project/progress_report_1.md

 ## Timeline
 Briefly describe a timeline for your project.
 Which aspects of your work do you expect to take the longest?
 Are there any components of your project that depend on other components of your project to be completed first?
 If your answers to these questions are too generic, you should probably hone in on your problem statement and data sources more.

+## Anticipated Roadblocks

+Describe any anticipated roadblocks or big question marks in your project proposal and potential ways around them.

 ## Example:

 ### Problem Domain/Statement

 Our group wants to study memes for our group topic.
 We found an example blog post that gives an introduction to the kinds of data problems we can pursue in the study of memes.
-We want to explore how to classify a meme and merge difference sources of meme data such as from Twitter and Reddit.
+We want to explore how to classify memes and merge difference sources of meme data such as from Twitter and Reddit.

 We chose this topic because memes are fun and can change the world through humor.
 Understanding the popularity of memes can be a helpful way to achieve an effective messaging campaign.
 It also provides a rich, defined data set and translates easily to a problem statement.